Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Basic derandomization of MT

 \section{Basic derandomization of MT}

-Our overall algorithm strategy follows the same broad outline as \cite{mt, mt2}: when Shearer's criterion is satisfied with an appropriate slack, then the expected size of $\mathfrak S/R$ is at most $\poly(n)$.
-We will search for a resampling table $R$ such that $\mathfrak S/R$ has polynomial size, and then run the MT algorithm on $R$.
-To complicate matters, $\mathfrak S$ is an infinite set and so we cannot check $| \mathfrak S/R |$ directly for a given resampling table $R$.
-We instead enumerate a polynomial-size family of collectible wdags which in a sense ``represents'' the entire infinite set $\mathfrak S$.
+Our overall strategy follows the same broad outline as \cite{mt, mt2}: when Shearer's criterion is satisfied with slack, then we search for a resampling table $R$ where $\mathfrak S\cap \mathfrak R$ has polynomial size (which must exist by probabilistic arguments), and then run the MT algorithm on $R$.
+To complicate matters, $\mathfrak S$ is an infinite set; we need to work with a family of wdags which allows us to ``finitely cover'' it.

-The sequential derandomization algorithm additionally depends on computing conditional probabilities for events in $\mathcal B$.
-Namely, given any event $B \in \mathcal B$, and for $X \sim \Omega$, we need to compute the conditional probability of $B$ of the form:

-We refer to an algorithm to compute these quantities as a \emph{partial-expectations oracle}, and denote its runtime by $T$.

-There is an additional useful preprocessing step.
-Recall that $B \in \mathcal B$ is \emph{isolated} if $\Gamma(B) = \emptyset$.
-If $\pmax < 1$, it is straightforward to use a partial-expectations oracle to determine values for isolated variables such that every isolated bad-event becomes false.
-The total runtime for this process is $O(n \sigma T)$.
+Our algorithm will also handle the MT-distribution, so we suppose we are also given a set $\mathcal E$ of auxiliary events, with corresponding non-negative weights $c_E$ for $E \in \mathcal E$.
+We may have $\mathcal E = \emptyset$; many of our results will be specialized for this case.
+Assuming $\mathcal E$ and $\mathcal B$ are fixed, we define